getify/Functional-Light-JS/ch3.md

 Order doesn't matter anymore!
 We can now specify which arguments we want in whatever sequence makes sense.
 No more `reverseArgs(..)` or other nuisances.
 Cool!

-**Note:** If this style of function arguments seems useful or interesting to you, check out my coverage of the "FPO" library in Appendix C.
+**Tip:** If this style of function arguments seems useful or interesting to you, check out my coverage of the "FPO" library in Appendix C.

-### Spreading Properties
+#### Spreading Properties

-Unfortunately, this only works because we have control over the signature of `foo(..)` and defined it to destructure its first parameter.
+Unfortunately, we can only take advantage of currying with named arguments if we have control over the signature of `foo(..)` and define it to destructure its first parameter.
 What if we wanted to use this technique with a function that had its parameters indivdually listed (no parameter destructuring!), and we couldn't change that function signature?
+For example:

 ```js
 function bar(x,y,z) {